jasonzissman/gamification-engine/readme.md

 * The ability to define, enable, and disable custom badges.
 For example:
     * A "Mobile Power User" badge that users receive after logging into your mobile app 5 times.
     * A "Bookworm" badge that users receive after spending at least 20 minutes reading content on your website.
+    * A "Best Seller" badge that a **blog post** is awarded after it is read 100 times.
 * The ability to define journeys that tie together disparate actions.
 For example:
     * A "Newcomer" journey that a user completes after visiting 3 tutorial pages and writing a first blog post.
 After completion additional functionality is unlocked.
-* The ability to define goals for more than just users.
-For example:
-    * A "Best Seller" badge that a **blog post** is awarded after it is read 100 times.
 * The ability for goals to be defined and updated dynamically during run time, even by your end-users themselves.
 * An in-app store that allows users to choose custom profile images and flair using points earned from completing goals.